cioccarellia/ksprefs/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/AndreaCioccarelli/CryptoPrefs/blob/master/LICENSE)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b294eaf4988842c090584b1315a5f348)](https://www.codacy.com/app/cioccarelliandrea01/CryptoPrefs)

-CryptoPrefs is the new cutting edge andorid library for storing encrypted preferences securely and keeping them apart from indiscrete user's eyesights.
+CryptoPrefs is the new cutting-edge andorid library for storing encrypted preferences securely and protecting them from indiscrete user's eyesights.
-Your keys and values are encrypted using _AES/CBC/PKCS5Padding_ algorithm and wrapped up using standard Base64 encoding.
+All data you are going to store are encrypted using _AES/CBC/PKCS5Padding_ algorithm and wrapped up using standard Base64 encoding.
-This library focus is put on reliability, security, lightness and speed.
+This library focuses on reliability, security, lightness and speed.

 ## Repository
 CryptoPrefs uses jitpack as packages repository.
-To use it you need to add this code to your project build.gradle file
+To use it you need to add the repository to your project build.gradle file
 ```gradle
 allprojects {
     repositories {